rzhade3/financial/content/savings/_index.md

 * a reasonable amount of interest (**yield**)

 There are a couple of different ways that you can store your savings.
 Read through the articles in this section for a description of each.

+## General Guidance

+Some general rules of thumb when it comes to saving money:

+* Generally speaking, you should keep 3 to 6 months of expenses in savings for emergency purposes.

 ## Further Reading